-Intrusion Prevention Services: Offers protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-to-peer applications.
+Intrusion Prevention Services: Offers protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-topeer applications.

-Note: This service utilizes the no security claimed algorithms listed above.
+Note: This service utilizes the non-Approved algorithms listed above.
 This includes an MD5 hash to identify the "fingerprint" of malware and decryption of SSL-encrypted streams for the purpose of detecting malware and network attacks.
 See the list above.